 Several of his songs have been featured on CD compilations, with a total distribution of nearly 20,000 copies.
 Dan’s songs are personal, brought to life with the help of friends and studio musicians as well as award-winning engineers including Richard Dodd, Ric Hordinski, Rick Armstrong, and Randy LeRoy.

 Ever prolific, Dan never seems to sit still.
-He writes over 50 songs a year, many as part of songwriting challenges, such as February Album Writing Month and the 50 Songs in 90 Days Challenge.
-After the recent birth of his daughter, he is focusing on more local performances at his favorite festivals, house concerts, and concert series.
-He continues a decade-and-a-half long passion of teaching music, and along with other musicians, runs a week-long rock and roll camp in northern Michigan.
+He writes many new songs each year, many as part of songwriting challenges, such as February Album Writing Month.
+He spends much of his time chasing around his two young children and is focusing on more local performances at his favorite festivals, house concerts, and concert series.
+He continues a two-decade long passion of teaching music.

 Teaching, writing, performing, traveling, and being a father keeps Dan’s creativity honed and his skills sharp.
 He always has a new song to write and a compelling story to tell.